 HOW NEGATIVE PARENTING IMPACTS CHILDREN

 When I became a mum, I was just 25 years old.
-I was ready and very excited, but looking back, I realised I was young and naive.
+I was ready and very excited, but looking back, I realise now that I was young and a little naive.

-Like most parents - and you might be one of them - I wanted the world for my children and did the best I could at the time, I soon realised parenting was more complicated than I thought, and sometimes felt overwhelmed with the responsibility it bought me.
+Like most parents, and you might be one of them, I wanted the world for my children and did the best I could at the time.
+I soon realised that parenting is far more complicated than I ever imagined, and there were moments when the responsibility felt overwhelming.

 THREE WAYS NEGATIVE PARENTING IMPACTS CHILDREN